Wind4Greg/BBS-Draft-Checks/README.md

 ## Creating Generators

 For the signature scheme a number of distinct generators in the group *G1* are required and the procedure for this is given in the *draft* section 4.1.
-The JavaScript file [BBSGenGenerators.js](JavaScript/BBSGenGenerators.js) is a **work in progress** implementation.
+The JavaScript file [BBSGenGenerators.js](JavaScript/BBSGenGenerators.js) shows how to do this and verifies against the draft test vectors.